validmind/documentation/internal/templates/about-validmind.md

 **Documentation template**: Functions as a test suite and lays out the structure of model documentation, segmented into various sections and sub-sections.
 Documentation templates define the structure of your model documentation, specifying the tests that should be run, and how the results should be displayed.

-**Tests**: A function contained in the ValidMind Developer Framework, designed to run a specific quantitative test on the dataset or model.
+**Tests**: A function contained in the {{< var validmind.developer >}}, designed to run a specific quantitative test on the dataset or model.
 Tests are the building blocks of ValidMind, used to evaluate and document models and datasets, and can be run individually or as part of a suite defined by your model documentation template.

 **Metrics**: A subset of tests that do not have thresholds.
 In the context of this notebook, metrics and tests can be thought of as interchangeable concepts.